Holiday Fire Safety

 When most people think about the holidays, family festivities and good cheer likely come to mind.
 What few of us consider is that the holidays also present an increased risk of home fires.
 Home fires during the holiday season often involve cooking, Christmas trees, candles and holiday decorations.
-By taking some preventative steps and following simple rules of thumb, most home fires can be prevented during the holidays and beyond.
+By taking some preventative steps and following simple rules of thumb, most home fires may be prevented during the holidays and beyond.

 - Inspect holiday lights each year for frayed wires, bare spots, gaps in insulation, broken or cracked sockets, and excessive kinking or wear before putting them up.
 If you find any of these problems, always discard the lights, never try to fix them yourselves.